| DefinitionAbility to communicate ideas, thoughts,

 the writing of first drafts and ending with the delivery

-- The Elements Of Business Writing: A Guide To Writing
+of computer disks or camera-ready copy.
+The Elements Of Business Writing: A Guide To Writing

 Clear, Concise Letters, Memos, Reports, Proposals, And